tpoisot/bipy/reference/nulls/null1.md

 w.vulnerability()
 {% endhighlight %}

-<div class='ref'>Fortuna, M.A. & Bascompte, J. (2006).
+<div class='ref'>Fortuna, M.A. and Bascompte, J. (2006).
 Habitat loss and the structure of plant-animal mutualistic networks.
 Ecology Letters, 9, 281-286.</div>